 | IFS Press Releases

-Today the Office for National Statistics and HM Treasury published Public Sector Finances, October 2014.
-We now have details of central government receipts, central government spending, public sector net investment, borrowing and debt for the first seven months of the financial year 2014–15.
+Today the Office for National Statistics and HM Treasury published Public Sector Finances January 2015.
+We now have details of central government receipts, central government spending, public sector net investment, borrowing and debt for the first ten months of financial year 2014−15.